 We recommend that you have the following items on hand for emergency repairs and to protect objects from moisture:

-• Buckets: Several large and small ones to collect water
+• Buckets: Several large and small to collect water

-• Towels, Blankets, Rags, Mop: For water clean-up
+• Towels, Blankets, Rags, Mop: Essential for water clean-up

-• Roll of Plasic: May need to cover objects or windows following the storm.
+• Roll of Plastic: May need to cover objects or windows following the storm

 • Tarps and ropes: Necessary for emergency roof repairs.
-Roll roofing and sheet tim are also helpful.
+Roll roofing and sheet tin are also helpful.

 • Plywood and lumber: Essential for temporary window, door, and roof patches